Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Pins or other stabilizing items (if not hooping) and scissors

 What is the best stabilizer for a blanket?

-If your blanket is super stretchy and unstable or you have a very dense design, you will have better results with a cut-away stabilizer.
+If your blanket is super stretchy and unstable or you have a very dense design, you need to use a cut-away or no-show mesh stabilizer.
 Cut-away stabilizers have less give and will thus prevent stretch and distortion of the blanket during the embroidery process.
-One downfall of cutaway stabilizer, though, is it will be visible on the back of your blanket.
+One downfall of cut-away stabilizer, though, is it will be visible on the back of your blanket.
 If you’re up for some experimentation, you can try a layer of wash-away stabilizer (the papery type, not the film) to see if that will hold up well enough also.
 The good thing about the wash-away stabilizer is it will, well, wash away from the back of the blanket after embroidering!
-It also provides more stability than tear-away stabilizers do.
+It also provides slightly more stability than tear-away stabilizers do.